OTAs

 Airbnb Regulations in California

 California has strict regulations for short-term rentals.
-Although statewide short-term rental laws are not very detailed, they allow local authorities to determine regulations and restrictions in the areas under their jurisdiction.
+Although statewide short-term rental laws are not very detailed, they allow local authorities to set regulations and restrictions within their jurisdictions.
+Many cities in California restrict short-term rentals, and some, such as Irvine and Temecula, even ban them outright.

-Many cities in California restrict short-term rentals, and some cities, for example, Irvine and Temecula, even completely ban them.
 Most cities require hosts to register their units and get a license or a permit.
 STR property owners must also pay transient occupancy tax (TOT).
-The rate varies between counties and cities and generally ranges from 6% to 14%.
+The rate varies across counties and cities, generally ranging from 6% to 14%.
+Senate Bill 346, which took effect on January 1, 2026, requires short-term rental platforms like Airbnb to share information about STRs operating within the city with local governments, helping identify illegal rentals and ensure proper tax collection.

 STR laws in Los Angeles, CA